EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/04-Verify-Azure-Quota.md

         _(InsufficientQuota) This operation require 150 new capacity in quota Tokens Per Minute (thousands) - gpt-4o GlobalStandard, which is bigger than the current available capacity._

-	    _(InsufficientQuota) This operation require 120 new capacity in quota Tokens Per Minute (thousands) - text-embedding-ada-002 Standard, which is bigger than the current available capacity._
+	    _(InsufficientQuota) This operation require 120 new capacity in quota Tokens Per Minute (thousands) - text-embedding-ada-002 GlobalStandard, which is bigger than the current available capacity._